 - Ozanimod (Zeposia) won approval in 2020 to treat adults with relapsing types of MS. Like fingolimod and siponimod, it works by keeping some white blood cells out of circulation.
 You take it as a daily pill.

 - Cladribine (Mavenclad) was approved in 2019.
 It targets T cells and B cells.
 It treats relapsing types of MS, including active secondary progressive disease but not CIS.
-You only get it if you can't take other drugs for MS or when those drugs don’t work.
+You get it only if you can't take other drugs for MS or when those drugs don’t work.
 That's because of safety concerns, including a higher risk of cancer and birth defects in unborn children.
 You take it as a pill in two cycles over 2 years.

 - Diroximel fumarate (Vumerity), approved in 2019, also treats relapsing MS. Researchers think it changes the response of your immune system so it causes less inflammation.
 It may also help protect your nerve cells from damage.
 It's similar to another drug called dimethyl fumarate (Tecfidera).